Importing an API Source

 {% endhint %}

-Navigate to the Seller Console and select your organization from the dropdown.
-Then click on **"Manage APIs"** in the left sidebar and select **"OpenAPI Specs"** .<br>
+Go to the Seller Console and select your organization from the dropdown.
+Then click **"Manage APIs"** in the left sidebar and select **"OpenAPI Specs"**.<br>

-**3. Import the OpenAPI YAML or JSON file.**
+**Step 2 — Import the OpenAPI YAML or JSON file**

 Upload or drag and drop your OpenAPI specification file.
-You should be able to see the paths imported from the YAML file.
+You should see the paths imported from the file.

 2. Format: `{"Header-Name": "header-value"}`